Kadny/Projeto-Inclus-o-Tech---Engenharia-de-Dados/README.md

 Descrever as atividades:

-Mario: Tendo a primeira versão do bnco de dados pronta, dei início a elaboração do primeiro Dashboardo do projeto, para à partir deste modelo, gerarmos novas versões até atender a total necessidade do projeto e atendendo a expectativa de todos do grupo.
+Mario: Tendo a primeira versão do banco de dados pronta, dei início a elaboração do primeiro Dashboard do projeto, para à partir deste modelo, gerarmos novas versões até atender a total necessidade do projeto e a expectativa de todos do grupo.

 Paulo: Melhoria na parte gráfica dos gráificos do dash do Excel e desenvolvimento do painel de BI feito no Power BI, todos a parte gráfica foi realizada utilizando como base as cores predominantes da Ipiranga.